-Gastro-esophageal reflux disease is a common condition affecting millions of people worldwide.
-In healthy individuals there is a very effective one-way valve mechanism between the gullet and the stomach which prevents gastric acid from entering the gullet.
-Due to variety of factors the valve mechanism can fail which will lead to the lining of the gullet being exposed to acid and the patient experiencing the symptom of heartburn.
+Gastro-oesophageal reflux disease is a common condition affecting millions of people worldwide.
+In healthy individuals, there is a very effective one-way valve mechanism between the gullet and the stomach, which prevents gastric acid from entering the gullet.
+Due to a variety of factors, the valve mechanism can fail, which will lead to the lining of the gullet being exposed to acid and the patient experiencing the symptom of heartburn.

 The risk factors for developing GERD are:

-The diagnosis of GERD can de made based on the history and if necessary performing a esophagogastroscopy or 24 hr pH (acid) monitoring test.
+The diagnosis of GERD can be made based on the history of the patient and if necessary, performing gastroscopy or a 24 hr pH (acid) monitoring test.
 Not all patients will need a gastroscopy, definite indications for a gastroscopy are:

-The mainstay of GERD treatment is medical therapy with a PPI (protonpump inhibitor: a type of drug highly effective in suppressing the secretion of gastric acid).
-The majority of patients will experience complete relief of their heartburn after initiating PPI therapy.
-Surgical therapy is usually indicated in the following scenarios:
+The mainstay of GERD treatment is medical therapy with a PPI (proton pump inhibitor: a type of drug highly effective in suppressing the secretion of gastric acid).
+Most patients will experience complete relief of their heartburn after initiating PPI therapy.
+Dr Cooper may recommend surgery for the following scenarios:

 Risks or complications following anti-reflux surgery include: